 By Elisabeth Monaghan

-For details on these and other special screenings or films playing at the Alamo Drafthouse, visit drafthouse.com/denver/theater/sloans-lake.
+For details on these and other special screenings of films playing at the Alamo Drafthouse Denver, visit www.drafthouse.com/denver/theater/sloans-lake.

 For information or tickets, visit www.theedgetheater.com.